POSSESSION OF FIREARMS BY NON-RESIDENTS

-GOAL is warning out of state gun owners to not enter Massachusetts with any type of firearm, magazines, ammunition, ammunition components, pepper spray, stun guns, and Tazers for any purpose other than traveling through unless you have acquired a Temporary License to Carry Firearms by the Commonwealth of Massachusetts.
+GOAL is warning out of state gun owners to be incredibly cautious entering Massachusetts with any type of firearm, magazines, ammunition, ammunition components, pepper spray, stun guns, and Tazers for any purpose other than traveling through unless you have familiarized yourself with all aspects of the state laws!

 Non-Resident Licensing: